Want to fall in love with Oaxaca as much as I did?

 - LOCATION: Google Maps

 Going during the wet season (fall) will provide you with better views and more water but more people.
-If you go in the summer months, there will be fewer people but less water in the pools.
+If you go from January to June, there will be fewer people but less water in the pools.
+Avoid the weekends when it gets even more crowded with locals.

 How to get to Hierve el Agua:

-33. Hike the forests and mountains of Oaxaca
+34. Hike the Forests and Mountains of Oaxaca

 - COST: US$100 – $125